auth0/react-native-auth0/README.md

 ### Callback URL(s)

 Callback URLs are the URLs that Auth0 invokes after the authentication process.
 Auth0 routes your application back to this URL and appends additional parameters to it, including a token.
-Since callback URLs can be manipulated, you will need to add this URL to your Application's **Allowed Callback URLs for security**.
+Since callback URLs can be manipulated, you will need to add this URL to your Application's **Allowed Callback URLs** for security.
 This will enable Auth0 to recognize these URLs as valid.
 If omitted, authentication will not be successful.

+> Callback URLs must have a valid scheme value as defined by the [specification](https://tools.ietf.org/html/rfc3986#page-17).
+A "Redirect URI is not valid" error will raise if this format is not respected.

 Go to the [Auth0 Dashboard](https://manage.auth0.com/#/applications), select your application and make sure that **Allowed Callback URLs** contains the following: